-Custom node types can be defined more succinctly through the Compact Node Definition [http://jackrabbit.apache.org/node-type-notation.html] file format.
+Custom node types can be defined more succinctly through the CND file format defined by the JCR 2.0 specification.
 In fact, this is how JBoss ModeShape defines its built-in node types.
 An example CND file that declares the same node type as above would be:

-'''

-[searchable] mixin

-- keywords (string) multiple

-+ source (nt:file) = nt:file
+[searchable] mixin - keywords (string) multiple + source (nt:file) = nt:file mandatory

-'''

-This definition could then be registered as part of the repository configuration, using the JcrConfiguration [http://docs.jboss.org/modeshape/1.2.0.Final/api/org/modeshape/jcr/JcrConfiguration.html] class (see the previous chapter).
-Or, you can also use a Session to declare the node types in a CDN file, but this also requires ModeShape-specific interfaces and classes:
+This definition could then be registered as part of the repository configuration, using the JcrConfiguration [http://docs.jboss.org/modeshape/2.0.0.Final/api/org/modeshape/ jcr/JcrConfiguration.html] class (see the previous chapter).
+Or, you can also use a Session to declare the node types in a CND file, but this also requires ModeShape-specific interfaces and classes:

-''' String pathToCndFileInClassLoader = ...;
+String pathToCndFileInClassLoader = ...;